 Good Samaritan alerted officials of Perkins Road apartment fire, injured self trying to get residents out

-BATON ROUGE - Officials said a good Samaritan alerted officials of an apartment fire at a complex off Perkins Road that resulted in two being taken to a hospital, including a child.
+BATON ROUGE - Officials said a good Samaritan alerted officials of an apartment fire at a complex off Perkins Road that resulted in a child being taken to the hospital.

 According to the Baton Rouge Fire Department, the fire happened on Bles Avenue near the intersection of Perkins and Staring Lane Wednesday morning.
-Two people were taken to a hospital, at least one of them a child, and one in critical condition.
-The child was transported for smoke inhalation.
+A child was taken to a hospital for smoke inhalation.

-Officials said a good Samaritan was the one who called the fire department to alert them of the blaze at the duplex.
+Officials said a good Samaritan was the one who called the fire department to alert them of the blaze at the four-plex.
 The man reportedly broke through a window in an attempt to help residents escape and ended up being injured and treated by emergency responders at the scene.

 The cause of the fire was not immediately clear.